ReactFinland/site/layouts/index.md

 To be announced.

-### Juho Vepsäläinen - Webpack
+### Juho Vepsäläinen - **Webpack - The Good Parts**

+In this high-level overview you'll learn to configure webpack.
+Even if you know it already, there might be some surprises in store as you gain insight to the tool you otherwise might miss.

+**About Juho**

 ![Juho Vepsäläinen|100|100|author-photo](assets/img/speakers/juho.jpg)

 Juho Vepsäläinen is behind the SurviveJS effort.
 In addition to being a core developer of webpack, he has been active in the open source scene since the early 2000s.
 Blue Arrow Awards winner.

-**Webpack - The Good Parts**

-In this high-level overview you'll learn to configure webpack.
-Even if you know it already, there might be some surprises in store as you gain insight to the tool you otherwise might miss.

 ### Patrick Stapfler - ReasonML